ecoacoustics/web-components/docs/codeStyle.md

 4. All files should end in a new line to be POSIX compliant
 5. All quotations should use double quotation marks

+## Casing

+1. Custom element selectors should use kebab-case
+2. Symbols should use kebab-case
+3. Variables should use camelCase
+4. Functions should use camelCase
+5. Classes should use PascalCase

 ## Lit attributes and properties

 1. Should follow the order